 weeks were collected After the experimental treatment for a period of eight weeks the subjects were measured on the criterion variables, which formed the final scores.
 The difference between the initial and final means was considered as the effects of neuromotor facilitatory training and core training on determinants of athletic performance.
 The obtained data were subjected to statistical analysis using ANCOVA to compare the initial and final scores.
 The results and discussions presented in the previous chapter proved that neuromotor facilitation training and core training contributed for athletic performance determinants, speed, stride length, stride frequency, EC static balance, EC dynamic balance and agility compared to control group.Pages: 223-225 | 49 Views 1 DownloadsDownload Full Article:

 How to cite this article:

-Ranga Venkata Rama Rao and Dr. PPS Paul Kumar.
+Ranga Venkata Rama Rao, Dr. PPS Paul Kumar.
 Effect of neuromotor facilitatory training and core training on static balance of athletic performance in young adults.
-International Journal of Physical Education, Sports and Health.
-2020; 7(4): 223-225.
+Int J Phys Educ Sports Health 2020;7(4):223-225.